How to Stay Healthy at Work: Flu and COVID-19

 Don’t touch your eyes, nose, or mouth with your hands.

 Keep your work surface clean.
 Use a household disinfectant to wipe down your desk, keyboard, mouse, telephone, and other objects you touch often.
 Follow the directions on the label.

 If possible, don’t use coworkers’ offices, desks, or supplies.
-If you must use them, wipe them down with disinfectant first.
+If you must use them, wipe them down with disinfectant before and after use.